 What is interfacing fabric?

 This non-woven material is made from short fibres fused and mashed together similar to pulp made into paper.
-It is a similar melt-blown material to polypropylene (the fibre used to make disposable respirators) and can be found in many fabric stores.
+It is a melt-blown material like polypropylene (the fibre used to make disposable respirators) and can be found in many fabric stores.
 It can either be sewn into a fitted mask as an extra layer or inserted as a separate filter.